 Yes, it’s possible to restore emptied Recycle Bin, but not without a few special tricks.
 You see, the Recycle Bin is essentially a temporary storage area for deleted files.
 Instead of being immediately removed from your computer, deleted files are first moved to the Recycle Bin, where they sit and wait to be either automatically or manually removed.
 Of course, you can delete files immediately using the Shift + Delete key combination, but most users are not even aware that the Shift + Delete key combination exists.

-When you finally empty the Recycle Bin in Windows 10, Windows 8, Windows 7, and older, the storage space that was occupied by the files gets marked as available, which means that other applications can use it to store data.
+When you finally empty the Recycle Bin in Windows 11, Windows 10, Windows 8, Windows 7, and older, the storage space that was occupied by the files gets marked as available, which means that other applications can use it to store data.
 However, until some application uses the freed storage space, the original files are still there intact, which is why it’s possible to recover files from Recycle Bin after empty.

 Generally, it’s best to close all non-essential applications and focus exclusively on Recycle Bin recovery.
 In the next section of this article, we introduce the most reliable way on how to recover deleted files from the Recycle Bin after empty and provide step-by-step instructions on how to do it.